 Obviously, every one of your customers is unique and, as such, they will all have very different uses for your services or products.

 So, in the case of SaaS, it’s likely more up to your CSMs to fully understand the individual needs of each customer.
 Only then, they’ll be able to champion the fulfillment of their needs throughout their customer success journey within your organization.
-Custify can help you track your customers’ journeys and get a global view of their progress.
+Custify can help you track your customers’ journeys and get a global view of their progress. through the Customer 360 and the Customer Portal dashboards.

 In order to identify where a gap exists, first collect any relevant business intelligence, use trackable KPIs, and document all the contributing factors that created the current state that you’re trying to analyze.
 Be as specific and detailed as possible in this documentation.